In the standard Cauchy problem, which has been the basic set-up

 type was proved in .
 Another variant is to give data on a light cone.
 In that case

 local existence for the Einstein equations has not been proved,

 although it has been proved for a class of quasilinear hyperbolic

-equations which includes the reduced Einstein equations in
+equations that includes the reduced Einstein equations in

 harmonic coordinates .

-Another existence theorem which does not use the standard
+Another existence theorem that does not use the standard